 You’ll enjoy a nice discount if you opt for its two-year plan.
 All of its paid subscriptions offer the same great features.

 ZenMate was also extremely fast.
-Although I lost a little speed using the US server, my local server provided optimal speeds.
+Although there was a little lost speed using the US server, my local server provided optimal speeds.

-Its customer support really impressed me.
-Although I always favor a VPN that offers live chat, I received a full response to my email within 10 minutes.
+Its customer support didn’t really impressed me.
+Because I always prefer a VPN that offers live chat, (there is no joy than settling your issues immediately) I received a full response to my email within 10 minutes.

-If you’re looking to invest in a VPN for torrenting, browsing, and general security, ZenMate is a great choice.
+If you’re looking to invest in a VPN for torrenting, browsing, and general security, but don’t care about you information being stored, ZenMate is a great choice.

 This is where I will wrap up the post for today on ZenMate Review